pcapriotti/optparse-applicative/README.md

 [![Hackage-Deps][hackage-deps-png]][hackage-deps]

-optparse-applicative is a haskell library for parsing options on the command line, providing a powerful [applicative] interface for composing these options.
+optparse-applicative is a haskell library for parsing options on the command line, and providing a powerful [applicative] interface for composing them.

 optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors,